Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 ~~~~~~~~

-His Eminence Gabriel, Metropolitan of Lovchansk
+His Eminence Gabriel, Metropolitan of Lovech

 (Letter to Metropolitan Luke of Zaporozhye)

-“Your Eminence, dear, beloved in the Lord, Vladyka!
+“Your Eminence, dear, beloved in the Lord, Master!
 I received your fraternal letter, which touched us with pain to the depths of our souls.
-We, dear Vladyka, were aware of the enormous problems in the life of the fraternal canonical UOC, but we did not at all think that the struggle for the destruction of your holy Church had reached such extreme limits.
-After your letter was translated into Bulgarian, we published it on the church website of the Diocese of Lovchan, then it was published in a number of other public electronic media, and one national newspaper in Bulgaria.
+We, dear Master, were aware of the enormous problems in the life of the fraternal canonical UOC, but we did not at all think that the struggle for the destruction of your holy Church had reached such extreme limits.
+After your letter was translated into Bulgarian, we published it on the church website of the Diocese of Lovech, then it was published in a number of other public electronic media, and one national newspaper in Bulgaria.
 After that, there were a lot of comments from readers who, first of all, were very surprised that this is possible in one democratic country like Ukraine and expressed great sympathy and support for the canonical Ukrainian Orthodox Church.
 The Ukrainian Orthodox Church is the spiritual salt for your homeland, the grace of the Holy Spirit dwells in it to the full extent, your Church day and night prays to God for peace, prosperity and God’s blessing to your homeland Ukraine and for the peace of the whole world.
 Therefore, any war against the UOC is a war against the Shepherd and Savior of the Lord Jesus Christ.
 In the Holy Gospel, the Lord said: “Have you never read in the Scriptures: the stone that the builders rejected has become the head of the corner?
 This is from the Lord, and is it marvelous in our eyes? … and whoever falls on this stone will be crushed, and on whom it falls, he will be crushed” (Matthew 21:44).
-One worthy Orthodox bishop said: “Metropolitan Onuphry has become a symbol of prayer, a symbol of standing for the purity of the faith and canonical dispensation for all Orthodoxy.”
-You, dear Vladyka, like all your bishops, sufferers-confessors, imitate Your Beatitude Vladyka Onufry and follow the saving path of our Lord Jesus Christ on the cross.
+One worthy Orthodox bishop said: “Metropolitan Onuphrius has become a symbol of prayer, a symbol of standing for the purity of the faith and canonical dispensation for all Orthodoxy.”
+You, dear Master, like all your bishops, sufferers-confessors, imitate Your Beatitude Master Onuphrius and follow the saving path of our Lord Jesus Christ on the cross.
 We, Your Eminence, since the beginning of the war, in our entire Diocese, for each holy Liturgy, have been adding prayers for peace in our brotherly Ukraine.
-Dear Vladyka Luke in Christ, with a feeling of unchanging brotherly love and sincere respect, we fervently pray to the Lord and His Most Pure Mother to send His Holy blessing on you, on your holy Church, and may the Lady of Heaven and Earth keep you under Her blessed protection.”
+Dear Master Luke in Christ, with a feeling of unchanging brotherly love and sincere respect, we fervently pray to the Lord and His Most Pure Mother to send His Holy blessing on you, on your holy Church, and may the Lady of Heaven and Earth keep you under Her blessed protection.”

-Metropoltian Gabriel of Lovchansk, 19 March 2023
+Metropoltian Gabriel of Lovech, 19 March 2023

 ~~~~~~~~~